liquinlab/elm-smile/docs/timeline.md

 implementation, and how to customize it with more complex behaviors.
 Most of the configuration happens in `src/app_timeline.js` which is short, self-explanatory, and well commented so you jump there if you feel confident.

+## Views

+In <SmileText />, each major phase of an experiment is associated with its own component.
+We call these phases "Views" although there is nothing particularly special about them (they are in fact just ordinary Vue components).
+"Views" is just a useful conceptual difference for thinking about these bigger "parts" or "phases" of an experiment.
+We might have called them "pages", "routes", "sections", "parts", or "phases" but "views" is a common designation in other packages.
+For example, the welcome page, informed consent, instructions, and debriefing are all examples of Views.
+Each View is associated with one Vue component that is responsible for rendering the content of that View.
+A view is of course made up of many smaller components, but the view is a special, top-level component that is configurable on a **timeline**.
+When we create a view we usually includes it into the filename: `WelcomeView.vue`, `ConsentView.vue`, etc...

 ## Single-page Applications and Routing